acs46/codespaces-basic-flask-setup/README.md

 (or localhost:5000)
 control+C in the terminal window to quit server

-Save changes using git
+Save changes using git tools
-git add .
-git commit -m "finished editing"

-Deactivate virtual environment when you're finished
-$ deactivate